Your best life is now! Live it well with a CHIP Reverse Mortgage!

 - No payments — with a CHIP reverse mortgage, you never have to make regular payments until you no longer live in the home.

 - Enjoy retirement — the money you access through the mortgage is tax-free.
 Get your finances under control and gain the freedom to set your own plans and priorities.

 Learn more about reverse mortgages and download our free e-book here!

 Here is a real-world example of how a CHIP reverse mortgage can make a huge difference in your financial life:

 Purpose: A retired couple is fortunate enough to have a long-standing home, in a high-value area of Vancouver.
 Presently, the home carries significant secured debt and the couple wants to take out a reverse mortgage to refinance, consolidate debt, and eliminate mortgage payments

 Income: Pension income only

 Credit: Both had acceptable credit

-Of note, when the mortgage was placed, the clients had $635,000 worth of residual equity in their home.
+When the mortgage was placed, the clients had $635,000 worth of residual equity in their home.
 With some assumptions on growth and interest rates, we calculated that the residual equity after 15 years would be $698,000.

-Call or email us today for a FREE consultation.
+Call or email us today for a free consultation.
 It's your life.
 It's your mortgage.